AltBeacon/android-beacon-library/foreground-service.md

 #### How do I set this up?

-The [reference app](https://github.com/AltBeacon/android-beacon-library-reference) has code you can uncomment to start a foreground service, which has code similar to shown below.
+The [reference app](https://github.com/davidgyoung/android-beacon-library-reference-kotlin) has code you can uncomment to start a foreground service, which has code similar to shown below.
 You need to put this code in your app before you start ranging or monitoring.

 ```
 ...
-Notification.Builder builder = new Notification.Builder(this);
+val builder = Notification.Builder(this)
-builder.setSmallIcon(R.mipmap.ic_launcher);
+builder.setSmallIcon(R.mipmap.ic_launcher)
-builder.setContentTitle("Scanning for Beacons");
+builder.setContentTitle("Scanning for Beacons")
-Intent intent = new Intent(this, MonitoringActivity.class);
+val intent = new Intent(this, MonitoringActivity.class)
-PendingIntent pendingIntent = PendingIntent.getActivity(
+val pendingIntent = PendingIntent.getActivity(
     this, 0, intent, PendingIntent.FLAG_UPDATE_CURRENT
-);
+)
-builder.setContentIntent(pendingIntent);
+builder.setContentIntent(pendingIntent)
-beaconManager.enableForegroundServiceScanning(builder.build(), 456);
+beaconManager.enableForegroundServiceScanning(builder.build(), 456)
-beaconManager.setEnableScheduledScanJobs(false);
+beaconManager.setEnableScheduledScanJobs(false)

 ```